CARV-ICS-FORTH/frisbee/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "\U0001F41B Bug Report"
-about: Something isn't working as expected title: ''
+about: Something isn't working as expected
-labels: ''
-assignees: ''

 ---

+## Bug Report

 **Describe the bug**
 A clear and concise description of what the bug is.